Best Time to Visit Taipei, Taiwan: When to Go & Weather Guide

 Why visit in November?

-The decision to visit Taipei in November is an easy one.
-November is one of the driest months in Taiwan’s capital.
-The temperatures are still warm, although hardly unbearable as the heat and the humidity of a Taiwanese summer often proves.
+The decision to visit Taipei in November is an easy one: November is one of the driest months in Taiwan’s capital.
+The temperatures in November are still warm, although hardly unbearable, as the heat and humidity of a Taiwanese summer often prove.
 It’s also a colourful time of year as the fall colours are out in full swing.

 Traffic on Keelung Road